SRARAD/epa-digital-services-rfi/project_resources/user_centered_design_process/userfeedback.md

 - list is more important than the map--explore design options that place more prominence on the list. user was also unsure what the map was depicting: is it everything? is it just what I have chosen to expose in the list?

 ###Day 3:

+About this site:
+- Need to update heading in modal to match button label.
+Also, consider moving the link to the green header bar--user confused the "about" content as contextual help and saw it was more general--perhaps should be treated as a utilty-type link
+- Discuss why we want this in a modal--may want a page with more flexibility to add content and updates re: the tool down the line

+Search results:
+-Entering nothing in to the search box still generates results.
+Consider adding an error.
+-Air Quality card still causing some confusion.
+"If this is a forecast, why is it showing yesterday's score?" also, it's still unclear that this is month and day.
+Perhaps change format to be Thu Dec 17, Fri Dec 18 and so forth.
+Maybe with Thu on top and Dec 17 underneath?
+-Water quality: List needs ability to keep both types open at once.
+Also, looks like pin count doesn't match the total locations in the list.
+Is this a bug?